rangsimanketkaew/Auto-NWChem/README.md

 ```
   * **(6)** Running a calculation of optimization of azulene using DFT at M06-2X/6-31G(d) to check if NWChem is installed perfectly.

-Please Note that the day I created this manual and testing the compilation, I were compiling NWChem version 6.6 (However, this way that I proposed should work well with any version of 6.x or 7.x and so on.
+Please Note that the day I did this I were using NWChem version 6.6.
+However, this way that I proposed should work with another version as well.

 ---
 **Optional: PATH SETTING.** Instead of running nwchem via direct path, you can make a alias path to call nwchem by using following command